thomasjohnkane/snooze/README.md

 - [Delayed Notifcation (1 week)][3]
 - [Simple On-boarding Email Drip][5]
 - [Exposing Custom Data to the Notification/Email][4]

-**Using with existing Notifications and Mailable**

-We recommend using the Snooze generators (see below).

-However, if you have existing notifications you'd like to schedule, all you need to do is accept the `data` array in your notification.
-[Read more here][8]

 **Cancelling Scheduled Notifications**